pi-hole/docs/docs/regex/pi-hole.md

     - `[:upper:]` upper case letters (FTL matches case-insensitive by default)
     - `[:xdigit:]` hexadecimal digits

-Furthermore, there are two shortcurts for some character classes:
+Furthermore, there are two shortcuts for some character classes:

 - `\d` - Digit character (equivalent to `[[:digit:]]`)
 - `\D` - Non-digit character (equivalent to `[^[:digit:]]`)